Breaking

 Anyone who’s looking for an affordable laptop that doesn’t compromise on performance.
 The display is a great choice for action-packed worlds because it’s big and fast and the RTX 4060 GPU is capable of “running any modern game,” according to our review.
 The battery life isn’t the best (four hours on a single charge), but that’s about par for the course with gaming laptops.
 The gamer aesthetic is also a bit, ahem, loud.
 If you can live with those trade-offs, then you can’t pick a better value than the Nitro V 16.

-Alternative option: The Asus TUF Gaming A16 Advantage Edition ($1,099.99), which was our previous Best Overall pick until the Acer Nitro V 16 usurped its throne, is still a good option to consider.
+Alternative options: The Asus TUF Gaming A16 Advantage Edition ($1,099.99), which was our previous Best Overall pick until the Acer Nitro V 16 usurped its throne, is still a good option to consider.
 For about a grand, you’re getting reliable graphics performance, a spacious keyboard, and long battery life.
 The HP Victus 15 ($1,099.99) is a more subtle-looking gaming laptop if that’s your cup of tea.
 In addition to the sophisticated design, gameplay should look smooth thanks to the high refresh rate display (144Hz).
+There’s also the recently reviewed Dell G15 ($899.99), which boasts a 1080p display with a wickedly fast 360Hz refresh rate.

 Read our full